 The Walls.
 One thing is certain: you will not miss them!
-With over 2.5 kilometers of lentgh and an average height around 40 feet, Avila´s walls are not just an icon for the city, but one of Spain´s top attractions.
+With over 2.5 kilometers in length and an average height of around 40 feet, Avila´s walls are not just an icon for the city, but one of Spain´s top attractions.

 Basilica de San Vicente.
-A fantastic example of Romanesque art.
+This a fantastic example of Romanesque art.
 San Vicente is Avila’s most important Romanesque building, lying just outside the Northern-east corner of the town wall.
 It was dedicated to Deacon Vicente of Huesca who, together with his sisters Sabina and

 Christeta, is supposed to have suffered martyrdom on this site in 304.

-Avila is not a very busy city and there is not a reason why weekends should be avoided.
+Avila is not a very busy city and there is no reason why weekends should be avoided.

-The weather is rather cold in winter so if you plan to visit then we would recommend sunny days to enjoy the most walking along the walls and in its city centre.
+The weather is rather cold in winter so if you plan to visit then we would recommend sunny days to enjoy the most walking along the walls and in its city center.

 As in most of Spain, Avila holds some important festivals.
-The main celebration is on October 15th in honour to Santa Teresa, patron of the city.
-During the second weekend of september a fantastic medieval market is organsied in Avila every year.
+The main celebration is on October 15th in honor of Santa Teresa, patron of the city.
+During the second weekend of September, a fantastic medieval market is organized in Avila every year.
 Avila also holds an important easter celebration.

 Avila is located west of Madrid.
 It enjoys continental weather with cold winters and hot and dry summers.
-Warmest months are July and August with daily max average of 70F.
-The coldest months are January and december with average temperatures of 36-38F
+The warmest months are July and August with a daily max average of 70F.
+The coldest months are January and December with average temperatures of 36-38F

 The probability of rain is rather low, with 22% chance in October (the rainiest month)